FireIceMan/GLC_framework/README.md

 (1) An evolutionary algorithm that can generate text/protein sequence;

-(2) Several fake generator that can generate artificial text;
+(2) Several fake generators that can generate artificial text;

 (3) Tools that can be used to analyze text/protein sequence.